les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-10-23-lecons-apprises-en-developpement-logiciel.markdown

 **1. Start small, then extend.** Whether creating a new system, or adding a feature to an existing system, I always start by making a very simple version with almost none of the required functionality.
 Then I extend the solution step by step, until it does what it is supposed to.
 I have never been able to plan everything out in detail from the beginning.
 Instead, I learn as I go along, and this newly discovered information gets used in the solution.

-**1. Commencez petit, puis élargissez.** Que ce soit pour la création d'un nouveau système, ou pour l'ajout d'une fonctionnalité à un système existant, je commence toujours par une version très simple avec pour ainsi dire aucune des fonctionnalités exigées.
+**1. Commencez petit, puis élargissez.** Que ce soit pour la création d'un nouveau système, ou pour l'ajout d'une fonctionnalité à un système existant, je commence toujours par une version très simple avec, pour ainsi dire, aucune des fonctionnalités exigées.
 Puis j'élargis la solution petit à petit, jusqu'à ce qu'elle fasse ce qu'elle est supposée faire.
-Je n'ai jamais été capable de tout planifier tout en détails dès le début. À la place, j'ai appris au fur et à mesure que j'avance, et la découverte de ces nouvelles informations est utilisée dans la solution.
+Je n'ai jamais pu dès le départ tout planifier en détails . À la place, j'ai appris au fur et à mesure que j'avance, et la découverte de ces nouvelles informations est utilisée dans la solution.

 I like this quote from John Gall:  “A complex system that works is invariably found to have evolved from a simple system that worked.”